John Olerud: College baseball

-1989

 Prior to his junior season in 1989, Olerud was running indoors on campus on January 11 when he collapsed; hospitalized in Pullman, he was airlifted to Spokane later in the day, accompanied by his father.
 He was diagnosed with a subarachnoid hemorrhage, which caused bleeding into the spinal column.
 He remained in the hospital for about two weeks after the seizure and lost 15 lb, but was back in class by the end of January.
 A few weeks later in Seattle, further examinations revealed a brain aneurysm, and he underwent surgery in late February.
-From 1989 onward, he wore a batting helmet while on defense.
+From 1989 onward, he always wore a batting helmet while on defense.

 Olerud returned to action for the Cougars in mid-April; he hit .359 with five home runs and 30 runs batted in during 78 plate appearances.
 On the mound, he posted a 3–2 record with a 6.68 ERA.
 He was a Pac-10 North All-League designated hitter.
 The Cougars again won the Pac-10 North title, but lost their first two games of the North tournament in blustery Spokane to end their year early.

 In June, the Toronto Blue Jays selected him in the third round of the 1989 draft.
 Intending to return to the Cougars for his senior season, he again played summer ball with the Palouse Empire team in the Alaska League, while the Blue Jays negotiated a contract.
 He told teams prior to the draft that a very large bonus would be necessary for him to forego his senior year at Washington State.
 In late August, he signed with Toronto.

 Professional career

 In a 17-season career through 2005 spanning 2,234 games, Olerud posted a .398 on-base percentage, 500 doubles, 255 home runs, 1,275 walks, 1,408 runs scored, 1,230 RBIs, 3,602 times on base, 96 sacrifice flies, and 157 intentional walks.
 He was also hit by pitches 88 times and grounded into 232 double plays during his career.
 He is one of only 26 players to ever hit for the cycle multiple times in their careers.
 Defensively, in 2,053 games at first base, he recorded a career .995 fielding percentage.
 He is a two-time All-Star and a member of two World Series-winning teams with the Blue Jays (1992–93).

 Olerud jumped directly to the majors after a stellar career at Washington State, where he was a pitcher noted for his performance from 1987 to 1989.
 He had originally intended to return to Washington State for his senior year but agreed to sign with the Blue Jays only after they promised that he would report directly to Toronto.
-He was known for wearing a batting helmet in the field as a precaution, due to the aneurysm he suffered at age twenty.
+He was known for always wearing a batting helmet in the field as a precaution, due to the aneurysm he suffered at age twenty.